EMOD-Hub/emodpy-workflow/docs/tutorials/run_emod.md

 Before you can run EMOD, you must have an emodpy-workflow project and a frame.
 If you don't have these, please see [Create project](create_project).

-## Controlling how and where to run EMOD
+## Control how and where EMOD runs

 Before we can start using the "run" command, we first need to know where we can control the what and where EMOD runs.
 The [manifest.py](../reference/manifest) file is used by